As I have remarked before, Lisbon is one of my favourite cities. Period.

 That said, it also means that Lisbon gets a little messy after 3AM when most clubs empty out in Bairro Alto and people head to Pink Street.

-Personally, at that point in the night, I usually tend to enjoy a few homemade samosas from the various vendors who sell them to drunk partygoers and prefer head to late night eateries than deal with the drunk, straight stag nights that roam Pink Street in the wee hours.
+Personally, at that point in the night, I usually tend to enjoy a few homemade samosas from the various vendors who sell them to drunk partygoers and prefer to head to late night eateries than deal with the drunk, straight stag nights that roam Pink Street in the wee hours.
 Cacau Da Ribeira is a popular joint for locals to get some sustenance after a long night out and situates itself close by to Cais de Sodre station.
 I highly recommend their sandwiches and pastries!

 A delicacy that is originally from the more northern Porto is the Francesinha or ‘(little) French one’.
 This sandwich is drowned in a special beer-based sauce with a fried egg and fries.
 People consume it usually with beer, which may make it a nice addition to an evening out.
 Or, it also serves as a perfect hangover meal.